 The church has strong links with a local (private) playgroup which is run from the church, and they work with our Green Team to grow vegetables in the church garden.
-Our minister visits them regularly and links with the team are good.
+We would like our new minister to maintain the links already established.